I applied through an employee referral and the process took 3 days - interviewed at Starbucks in June 2010.

-I applied in-person and the process took 2 weeks - interviewed at Starbucks.
+I applied in-person and the process took 2 weeks - interviewed at Starbucks in August 2009.

-Interview Question – "What will you bring to the team" Answer Question
+Interview Question – can you work at 4am?
+Answer Question

 Very Easy Interview

-I applied in-person and the process took 4 days - interviewed at Starbucks in November 2009.
+I applied in-person and the process took 4 days - interviewed at Starbucks in June 2010.

 Interviewed at Starbucks